markreha/playangular/README.md

     3. After your new application deployment is finished click the application link to test out.
 Click go to Resource.
 2. Open the Web App from the Dashboard
 3. Configure the application:
-    1. Update package.json to include the express library in the list of dependencies specifiying the version of express used in development (i.e. "express": "^4.17.1"):
+    1. Update package.json to include the express library in the list of dependencies specifiying the version of express used in development:
         * "express": "^4.17.1"
     2. Update package.json to include a Heroku post install step to build the project in the list of scripts:
 		  * "heroku-postbuild": "ng build --base-href .".
 This step is only required for CI/CD builds.
 	  3. Add a new file named Procfile to the repository with the following entry: